CICS110/CICS110.github.io/main/lectures/13_errors_modules_docs/Jared/index.md

   except_block_code
 ```

+Although perhaps there is a case where you would want errors in the
+else-block code to **not** be caught,
+perhaps either to trigger a fatal error, or perhaps to be caught by some broader
+try-except that this all is contained in.

 ### `finally`

 Finally, there is a finally block.
 This block always runs and is the last to run.